SeojinKim0/JokeBear-FanGame-BrickBreaker/README.md

 # JokeBear-FanGame-BrickBreaker

-* This game is a fan game, and the copyright belongs to Nagano, the original author of the resource (sprite).
+* This game is a fan game, and the copyright belongs to Nagano, the original author of the resource.

 * The music is from Memoraphile @ You're Perfect Studio.

+* ArtWork : Seojin Kim

 This is a simple Brick Breaker game.
 This game can be played [here](https://sjk0.itch.io/joke-bear-brick-breaker-fangame)